-Note that if you’re thinking of taking an upstate road trip from NYC, you’ll experience colder temperatures up north.
+Note that if you’re thinking of taking an upstate road trip from NYC or are looking for solo road trip ideas, you’ll experience colder temperatures up north.
 For instance, in Buffalo in December the average high and low temperatures are 36° / 24°.

 Q: When is the best time to visit New York in winter?

 While December brings the holiday lights and festivities, visiting New York in January means a quiet and less-crowded experience.

 During this time you’ll find loads of deal events, too, like Restaurant Week, Broadway Week and Hotel Week — many of which spill into February, where you’ll also see special Valentine’s Day menus (awe, romance in NYC!), events surrounding Black History Month and the Chinese Lunar New Year, and more money-saving events like Off-Broadway Week.

 Basically, you can’t go wrong when choosing when to visit New York, as there always fun things to do.

 By the way, NYC Photo Journeys operates year-round, so you can book your photo tour during any season.

 Just note that if you’re visiting New York City in the winter that December slots tend to fill up quickly with guests wanting to capture beautiful holiday memories, so make sure to book in advance.

 What To Pack For New York In Winter

 To help you figure out what to wear in New York in winter to stay warm and enjoy your trip, I’ve compiled a list of my personal essentials as a local who spends a lot of time walking around outdoors with tour guests.